Firms urged to pay into fund for Bangladesh factory victims

 "Compensation efforts to date have been completely haphazard, unequal, unpredictable and non-transparent, and have left large groups of victims with nothing," Ineke Zeldenrust of the CCC said in a statement.

-Discount fashion retailer Primark, owned by Associated British Foods (ABF.L), and Canadian grocer Loblaw (L.TO) have already paid short-term support to Rana Plaza workers, but have expressed frustration at slow progress in setting up a fund.
+Discount fashion retailer Primark, owned by Associated British Foods, and Canadian grocer Loblaw have already paid short-term support to Rana Plaza workers, but have expressed frustration at slow progress in setting up a fund.

-The CCC said the only brands to have committed to pay into the fund so far are Loblaw, Mascot of Denmark and Spanish chains El Corte Ingles, Mango and Zara-owner Inditex (ITX.MC).
+The CCC said the only brands to have committed to pay into the fund so far are Loblaw, Mascot of Denmark and Spanish chains El Corte Ingles, Mango and Zara-owner Inditex.

 About 3.6 million of Bangladesh's 155 million people work in the clothing industry, making it the world's second-largest garments exporter behind China.
 Around 60 percent of garment exports go to Europe and 23 percent to the United States.